 He looked up and smiled.
 “It’s coming together.
 It feels pretty good too.”
 He turned off the mixer, “I’m going to let it double in size.”

-“I don’t know, Honey, with the amount of adjustments you made to that dough it may overflow and take over our kitchen.”
+“I don’t know, Honey, with the number of adjustments you made to that dough it may overflow and take over our kitchen.”
 I really was trying hard not to laugh.
 But, I’d been in the same predicament before.
 Haven’t we all?

 Putting the flatbread together